 NORTH WEBSTER — Tuesday, Aug.
-6, will mark 44 years since the last time Syracuse resident Sara Knisley saw her older sister alive.
+6, will mark 44 years since the last time Syracuse resident Sarah Knisley saw her older sister alive.

 The 1975 murder of 17-year-old North Webster teen Laurel Jean Mitchell remains unsolved to this day.

 Mitchell’s murder sent shock waves through the sleepy little town.
 North Webster was considered quiet, peaceful — safe.
 A place where residents often didn’t lock their doors, where parents felt comfortable letting their children ride bikes up and down the traffic-free streets.
 A community where everyone knew each other and folks spent hours hanging out on their front porches.

 But with Mitchell’s murder, the small-town residents were faced with the unsettling possibility that the killer could be someone they knew.

 Knisley was 12 years old at the time.

 Mitchell, a senior in high school, was employed at the Cokesbury Inn, a small restaurant in Epworth Forest, located on the shores of Webster Lake.
 Around 10:15 p.m. on Aug.
 6, Mitchell left work and headed to Adventureland, a once-popular amusement park just down the road.

 She was last seen near the entrance to Epworth Forest.